remodlai/mcp2py/READMEbak.md

 # Stubs saved to: ~/.cache/mcp2py/stubs/<command_hash>.pyi
 ```

-**How it works:** - `load()` returns a **dynamically typed class** with all methods pre-defined - Your IDE sees proper type hints immediately - **no configuration needed!** - Type hints include parameter names, types, defaults, and return types - Works in VS Code, PyCharm, Jupyter notebooks, and any {python} IDE - Also generates `.pyi` stub files to `~/.cache/mcp2py/stubs/` for reference
+**How it works:** - `load()` returns a **dynamically typed class** with all methods pre-defined - Your IDE sees proper type hints immediately - **no configuration needed!** - Type hints include parameter names, types, defaults, and return types - Works in VS Code, PyCharm, Jupyter notebooks, and any Python IDE - Also generates `.pyi` stub files to `~/.cache/mcp2py/stubs/` for reference

 **Zero configuration required** - autocomplete just works! ✨

 ## MCP Client Features

-When your {python} code acts as an MCP client, servers may request these capabilities:
+When your Python code acts as an MCP client, servers may request these capabilities:

 ### **Sampling**